PSOM/PSOM_offline_tracer/README.md

 ***********
 * INSTALLATION DIRECTIONS
-It is designed to work with pre-existing PSOM installations.
+This code is designed to work with pre-existing PSOM installations.
 In order to use this code, place the downloaded folder in your PSOM directory and compile using the same tools as your model run.

 ***********
 * DATA NEEDS